jorses/jorses.github.io/semeval.md

 The participants will be provided with a dataset and a question to be asked over DataBench, and the developed systems need to provide an answer which would then be compared with a gold standard.

 The answer might be achieved through a variety of methods.
 In our paper we illustrate two different approaches: In-Context Learning and Code Generation.
 You may use any of these or come up with your own approach.
-Training & Test Data
-You will be able to make use of the whole DataBench suite, while we will release 15 additional datasets with at least 20 questions per set for the testing phase.

 ## Subtask I : DataBench QA
 Participants will be provided with a dataset (of any size) and a question over it.
 The question should be answered using the data from the dataset only.